Create the Perfect Artwork Listing

 Once you’ve covered these important details, you can go ahead and get creative with describing your inspirations and artistic process.
 Don’t be shy – collectors love to know more about your intentions for the piece or how it came to be.
 Is it part of a series or an overall theme?
 Did you create it for a particular exhibition or art prize?
 We want to know it all.

-The key words that you use are mostly important for your visibility on Bluethumb.
+The keywords (or ‘tags’) that you use are mostly important for your visibility on Bluethumb.
 This helps your artwork appear when people search for certain subject matter or medium, such as ‘beach’, ‘resin’ or ‘large’.
 Think about the most appealing characteristics of your piece and increase your own exposure.
+Click here for more keyword tips.

 This one’s pretty easy – just choose your correct medium.
 If you’ve used a couple of mediums then you can select ‘Mixed Media’.
 Go into detail in the box marked ‘Medium Description’ – what sort of paint or paper have you used (don’t be afraid to mention the brands!)?